6 of the best Spanish wines to pair with tapas

 Try: this Fino del Puerto from Lustau at £10.99

 Spain’s sparkling wine has suffered a bit of a hit since consumers switched to prosecco to the extent that it’s now both under-priced and underrated.
 It’s also a really good match for fried tapas such as chipirones (squid) and croquetas.

 Try: the Cordoniu Seleccion Raventos at £8.99 a bottle if you buy 6 from Majestic

 Rosado is the Spanish name for rosé.
 Most comes from Rioja and neighbouring Navarra and is generally stronger and deeper in colour than those from Provence, which means it can cope with big flavours like spicy chorizo and allioli.
 Another good all-rounder.

-Try: the big-flavoured Muga Rioja Rosado 2016 £8.95 from The Wine Society or, on special offer at £6 at the time of writing, Sainsbury’s Taste the Difference Barrihuelo Rioja Rosado
+Try: the big-flavoured Muga Rioja Rosado 2016 £9.99 Waitrose or, on special offer at £6.25 at the time of writing, Sainsbury’s Taste the Difference Barrihuelo Rioja Rosado

 If you like sauvignon blanc you’ll like Rueda - in fact that’s what it's sometimes contains although it’s more often based on the local verdejo which tastes very similar.
 Not all are good - they can have a coarse, catty taste about them - but the best are deliciously fresh and zesty including, surprisingly, this cheapie from Asda.

 Try: Asda’s bright citrussy Extra Special Rueda 2016 for just £5.48